 Police Non-Emergency: 217-206-6690

-Welcoming and assisting veterans, military personnel and their dependents.
+Welcoming and assisting currently serving military members, served previously, and military connected dependents.

-Veterans, active military personnel, reservists and military dependents are a vital part of our student community and we are here to assist you in successfully completing your educational goals.
-Whether you are continuing your education while you serve our country, are a veteran who has completed your service, or are eligible for benefits through a family member, our mission is to connect you with the resources you will need to be successful.
-If you are planning to use educational benefits at UIS, please visit our benefits web page to get started.
+Veterans, active military personnel, reservists, and military dependents are a vital part of our student community, and we are here to assist you in successfully completing your education goals.
+Whether you are continuing your education while you continue to serve our country, are a veteran who has completed your service, or are eligible for benefits through a family member, our mission is to connect you with the resources you will need to be successful.
+If you are planning to use education benefits at UIS, please visit our benefits web page to get started.